bonmotco/research/write-up-requirements.md

 - daphne==2.3.0         # Daphne is a HTTP, HTTP2 and WebSocket protocol server for ASGI and ASGI-HTTP, developed to power Django Channels.
 - flower==0.9.3         # Flower is a web based tool for monitoring and administrating Celery clusters.
 - hiredis==1.0.0 # Python extension that wraps protocol parsing code in -hiredis.
 It primarily speeds up parsing of multi bulk replies. hyperlink==19.0.0 # The humble, but powerful, URL runs everything around us.
 Chances are you’ve used several just to read this text.
 Hyperlink is a featureful, pure-Python implementation of the URL, with an emphasis on correctness.
-BSD licensed.
 - idna-ssl==1.1.0 # Patch ssl.match_hostname for Unicode(idna) domains support
 - immutables==0.9 # An immutable mapping type for Python.
 ---